anujrajput04/TDD/03-TDD-App-Setup.md

 - The third part, or __then__, is testing the expected state after the when.

 ## Structure of XCTestCase subclass
-### Setting up a test
+XCTest is in the family of test frameworks derived from XUnit.
+Like so many good object-oriented things, XUnit comes from Smalltalk (where it was SUnit).
+It's an architecture fro running unit tests.
+The "X" is a stand--in for the programming language.
+For example, in Java it's JUnit, and in Objective-C it's OCUnit.
+In Swift, it's just XCTest.

+With XUnit, tests are methods whose name starts with `test` that are part of a __test case class__.
+Test cases are grouped together is a test suite.
+Test runner is a program that knows how to find test cases in the suite, run them, and gather and display results.
+It's Xcode's test runner that is executed twhen you run the test phase of a scheme.

+Each test case class has a `setUp()` and a `tearDown()` method that is used to set up global and class state before and after each test method is run.

+- `XCTestCase` subclass lifecycles aremanaged outside the test execution, an any class-level state is persisted between test methods.
+- The order in which test classes and test methods are run is not explicitly defined and cannot be relied upon.

+Therefore, it's important to use `setUp()` and `tearDown()` to clean up and make sure state is in a known position before each test.

 ### Tearing down a test
+A related gotcha with XCTestCases is it won't be deinitialized until all the tests are complete.
+That means its important to clean up a test's state after it's run to control memory usage, clean up the filesystem, or otherwise put things back the way it was found.

 ## Your next set of tests
 ### Test target organization
 As you continue to add test cases when building the app, it will become hard to find and maintain unorganized tests.
-Unit tests are first class code and should have the same level of scrutiny as production app code which means keeping them organized
+Unit tests are first class code and should have the same level of scrutiny as production app code which means keeping them organized.

 We use the following organization:
 ```